What is Pitch books in Investment Banking?

 Contents of a Management Presentation:

-- Client Specific- This type of Pitch book is focused on the current client and hence it is customized to be more client specific.
+- Client Specific- This is focused on the current client, and hence it is customized to be more client-specific.

-- Thus the pitch book is created stating both scenarios and showing the tradeoffs between the two.
+- It is created by stating both scenarios and showing the tradeoffs between the two.

-- Such type of pitch book is created when your client company is approached by a buyer with an acquisition offer.
+- It is created when your client company is approached by a buyer with an acquisition offer.

 #6 – Sell-Side M&A Pitch Books

-- So the Pitch book is specifically customized stressing the points why the clients should choose that particular Investment bank.
+- It is specifically customized, stressing the points why the clients should choose that particular Investment bank.
 These types of Pitch books are more exhaustive and long.